Small grants for Women's History Month

 • promote creative and artistic talent of women and girls

-• elevate women and girls' participation and achievement in sport, arts, education, STEM
+• elevate women and girls' participation and achievement in sport, arts, education and STEM

-We particularly want to encourage applications from grassroots organisations, in the region of £500.
+We particularly want to encourage applications from grassroots organisations, of up to £500.

 Apply here